 While surgery is typically the end of treatment for benign meningiomas, patients continue to have scans performed regularly to be sure that the tumor does not come back.

-What are the risk factors of meningioma?
+What are the risk factors for meningioma?

 The cause of meningiomas are not known.

-However, studies haven shown that people treated with high doses of radiation to the head have an increased likelihood of developing meningiomas.
+However, studies haven shown that people treated with high doses of radiation to the head have an increased likelihood of developing them.
 For instance, children treated aggressively for childhood leukemia, with repeated radiation of their entire brain and skull, are at a higher risk of developing meningiomas later in life.
 Some conditions, such as neurofibromatosis Type 2, carry a higher risk for meningioma formation.
 The use of cell phones does not appear to increase the risk.

 What makes Yale Medicine's approach to meningioma unique?